brianguay/guay_site/content/authors/admin/_index.md

 - Visitors
 ---

 I am an Assistant Professor in the [Department of Political Science](https://www.stonybrook.edu/polsci/) at [Stony Brook University](https://www.stonybrook.edu).
+In July 2025 I will be an Assistant Professor in the [Department of Political Science](https://politicalscience.unc.edu/) at [UNC Chapel Hill](https://www.unc.edu/).
 I received my Ph.D. from the Department of Political Science at Duke University in 2021 and was a postdoctoral researcher at MIT from 2021-2023.

 My research is at the intersection of political behavior and methodology, with a specific focus on misinformation, polarization, and social media.
 I draw on theories from cognitive and social psychology and use a wide range of methods, including field experiments, surveys, and natural language processing with social media data.